-For the five year period covered by the Consolidated Plan, the City of Pflugerville does not intend to target CDBG funds toward the efforts to aid in addressing homeless needs.
+The City of Pflugerville did not target CDBG funds toward the efforts to aid in addressing homeless needs.
 To date neither the county social services, nor other known social services groups have identified or expended resources towards addressing homelessness.
 In addition, no known transient population is within Pflugerville in need of services.
-However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community.
+However, the City will continue to coordinate with the ECHO to become more knowledgeable about the needs of those who are homeless within our community and will contact ECHO for any resident within City known to need resources provided ECHO.
 Should circumstances change regarding homeless needs with the City of Pflugerville staff will reevaluate the use of CDBG funds to address identified needs.